 Michael Eastman serves as Independent Living Coordinator for Access to Independence.
 Michael provides peer counseling to ATI's consumers one-on-one and in class settings.
 Michael is soon to be a Certified Benefits Counselor and provides advanced operations support for the management of consumer data.

 Rick Hinkle serves as Administrative Assistant for Access To Independence.
 Rick provides advanced administrative and program support for the Agency’s various programs.
 Rick provides primary oversight of reception protocols and coordinates the Agency’s consumer computer lab, community room, and video & book resource loan closet.
 Rick also provides primary support for the Agency's newsletter production process and fundraising efforts.

 Ally McCabe serves as Project Director for the CANDLE Coalition.
 The Cortland County Coalition on Cannabis & Alcohol - Neighbors with Disability & Lived Experience (CANDLE) is the product of a five-year grant via the Research Foundation for Mental Health and NYS OASAS.
 CANDLE is a peer-led initiative dedicated to addressing and reducing isses of substance misuse within Cortland's disability community and aims to center those with lived experience with disability and/or substance use disorders.

-Anne Marie Piche serves as Transition Specialist for Access to Independence.
-Anne works with service providers, as well as social workers in nursing homes, to coordinate the access and delivery of community-based supports and services to individuals interested in home and community-based sevices rather than institutional-based services.
-Anne identifies and helps to eradicate barriers to community integration.
-Anne also provides essential support to the Cortland County NY Connects initiative thanks to funding from a Balancing Incentive Program (BIP).
+Terri Rigge serves as Transition Specialist for Access To Independence.
+Terri works with service providers, as well as social workers in nursing homes, to coordinate the access and delivery of supports and services to individuals interested in home and community-based services rather than institution-based services.
+Terri identifies and helps to eradicate barriers to community integration.
+Terri also provides essential support to the Agency's Olmstead Housing Subsidy (OHS) program.